2024-25 Catalogs

 In addition, students must complete all College of Arts and Science and University graduation requirements, including University general education.

 Honors: Students may take an additional 3 hours (33 total) to complete ENGLSH 4995 Senior Honors Thesis.
-Note that ENGLSH 4996 Honors Seminar in English, will count towards the 9-hour requirement for 4000-level classes, ENGLSH 4995 Senior Honors Thesis, will not.
+Note that ENGLSH 4996 Senior Honors Thesis, will count towards the 9-hour requirement for 4000-level classes, ENGLSH 4995 Senior Honors Thesis, will not.

 Internships and Independent Research: Students making satisfactory progress towards completion of degree requirements are encouraged to explore possibilities for gaining professional experience through internal or external internships.
 They are also encouraged to follow up on opportunities to pursue independent research sponsored by the department, the College of Arts and Science, and other divisions of the University.
 Note that only 3 credit hours of internship or independent study (ENGLSH 4940, ENGLSH 4950, ENGLSH 4955, or ENGLSH 4960) will count towards the major's 4000-level requirement or towards the 24 hours at the 3000-level or above.